mtrybulec/interviewer/QUICK-START.md

 While the texts `"Question 1"` and `"response A"` to `"response C"` will be displayed on the screen, the data will be saved in the `"q1"` column, and it will be one of the values: `"a"`, `"b"`, or `"c"`.

-And that's what the final argument of the `questionnaire` function does: `exit` defines a callback function that will be called when the respondent is done with the interview.
+And that's what the final argument of the `questionnaire` does: `exit` defines a callback function that will be called when the respondent is done with the interview.
 The function will be called with the data.frame that contains the respondent's answers.
-Here, it just prints the results:
+Here, it just prints the results, but you may choose to save the data to a database, a file, etc.:

 ```
 Done: